Private Client Services

 How does SFP Wealth charge for investment management?

-As a fee-only provider of professional financial services, SFP Wealth charges a clearly defined fee to our clients.
+As a fee-based provider of professional financial services, SFP Wealth charges a clearly defined fee to our clients.
 Our broad array of services - including investment, wealth, and relationship management - are covered exclusively by our fee, a percentage of each client's assets under investment management.
 Our fee is clearly defined in our initial client meetings, and all statements clearly outline the quarterly management fee charged to accounts.

 Does SFP Wealth perform investment research in-house?